Frequency Modulated Continuous Wave (FMCW) Radio Detection and Ranging Principle

 The output of this Fast-Fourier Transform (FFT) process is then passed to the post-processing algorithms to identify the correct target, which is the contents of the container or process level.
 The target-finding algorithms have been developed and optimised by Pulsar over many years experience to reliably identify and track process levels for liquids, sludges, powders and solids.

-FMCW Radar Technology is used by Pulsar's Nemesis for non-contacting level measurement.
+FMCW Radar Technology is used by Pulsar's mmWAVE RADAR for non-contacting level measurement.